Dynamic Ranking with the BTL Model: A Nearest Neighbor based Rank Centrality Method: Experiments

-It has been shown in \cite[Lemma 1]{negahban2015rank} that this error criterion is related to the $\ell_2$ error that we have bounded in Theorem \ref{thm:l2}.
+It has been shown in \citep[Lemma 1]{negahban2015rank} that this error criterion is related to the $\ell_2$ error that we have bounded in Theorem \ref{thm:l2}.
 If the ranking $\sigma$ comes from a weight vector $\est{\pi}$, then

-Although \eqref{eq:bound_metric} doesn't necessarily require $\est{\pi}$ to satisfy $\norm{\est{\pi}}_1 = 1$, we will impose this in what follows since $\est{\pi}$ will be the strength estimates returned by the methods being compared. \paragraph{Interpreting the results.} In Figure \ref{fig:plots_N100}, we consider $T$ ranging from $10$ to $150$, and fix $n = 100$, $L = 5$.
-Figure \ref{fig:error_metric_N100} shows the evolution of the mean ranking error $D_{\pi^*}(\sigma)$ as a function of $T$, where for each $T$ the mean is taken across all time instants in $\calT$, and all Monte Carlo runs.
-This is shown for our Algorithm \ref{alg:spectral_algo} (dubbed DRC for Dynamic Rank Centrality), as well as the MLE and Borda Count methods, with $\sigma, \pi$ denoting the estimated ranks and weights by these algorithms.
-In Figure \ref{fig:mse_N100}, we plot the mean $\ell_2$ error $\frac{\norm{\pi^*-\est{\pi}}_2}{\norm{\pi^*}_2}$ versus $T$ for only DRC and the MLE since Borda Count is not designed for recovering the latent weight vector $w^*$.
-One can observe that $\ell_2$ error decreases with $T$ for both DRC and MLE, which is consistent with the theoretical results for these methods developed in the present paper, and in \cite{bong2020nonparametric}.
+Although \eqref{eq:bound_metric} doesn't necessarily require $\est{\pi}$ to satisfy $\norm{\est{\pi}}_1 = 1$, we will impose this in what follows since $\est{\pi}$ will be the strength estimates returned by the methods being compared. \paragraph{Results.} The results are summarized below. \begin{enumerate} \item In Figure \ref{fig:plots_mse}, we consider $T$ ranging from $10$ to $150$, fix $L = 5$ and take $n=100$ or $n=400$.
+We plot the mean $\ell_2$ error $\norm{\pi^*-\est{\pi}}_2$ versus $T$ for our Algorithm \ref{alg:spectral_algo} (dubbed DRC for Dynamic Rank Centrality), as well as the MLE method (since Borda Count is not designed for recovering the latent weight vector $w^*$).
+One can observe that the $\ell_2$ error decreases with $T$ for both DRC and MLE and they achieve similar performance, which is consistent with the theoretical results developed in the present paper, and in \citep{bong2020nonparametric}.
+The error bars illustrate that the variance of the errors typically decreases with $T$.
+We note that the error curves for $n=400$ are lower than those for $n=100$, and the variance of the errors are also slightly smaller for $n=400$.

+\item We show in Figure \ref{fig:plots_error_metric} the evolution of the mean ranking error $D_{\pi^*}(\sigma)$ as a function of $T$, where for each $T$ the mean is taken across all time instants in $\calT$, and all Monte Carlo runs.
+We compute this error for the DRC, MLE and Borda Count methods, with $\sigma, \pi$ denoting the estimated ranks and weights by these algorithms.
 Using \eqref{eq:bound_metric}, this implies that $D_{\pi^*}(\sigma)$ should decrease with $T$ which is what we observe in Figure \ref{fig:error_metric_N100}.
-One can note that both MLE and DRC have similar performance for both error criteria.
-The Borda Count method performs well for rank recovery, as its error is only slightly worse than the other methods for $n=100$.
-The error bars in Figure \ref{fig:mse_N100} illustrate that the variance of the errors typically decreases with $T$.
-In Figure \ref{fig:plots_N400}, we show the evolution of the errors for $n = 400$ with the other parameters chosen as in Figure \ref{fig:plots_N100}.
-We note that the observations made for the case $n=100$ still hold and the error curves are lower than those for $n=100$.
-Moreover, the variance of the errors in Figure \ref{fig:mse_N400} are slightly smaller than in Figure \ref{fig:mse_N100}.
+As for the $\ell_2$ error, MLE and DRC have similar performance.
+The Borda Count method performs well for rank recovery, as its error is only slightly worse than the other methods.